 A federal proposal would allow hunting of endangered red wolves everywhere but North Carolina's Alligator River National Wildlife Refuge, where about 35 of the wolves currently live.
 (Photo: Steve Hillebrand/U.S. Fish and Wildlife Service)

-Some lawmakers and federal officials are now pushing for significant changes to the 45-year-old law, raising alarm from conservationists about the risks for troubled U.S. wildlife.
+Some lawmakers and federal officials are now pushing for significant changes to the law, raising alarm from conservationists about the risks for troubled U.S. wildlife.
 Recent bills in Congress could make it harder to add species to the list and easier to remove them, as CBS News reports, while other legislation would require the U.S. to consider not only science when deciding whether to list a species, as it does now, but also the potential cost to businesses if the species were protected.

 And in the executive branch, the Interior and Commerce departments recently proposed softening several key parts of the ESA, including moves to restrict the designation of critical habitat, to rescind a rule that automatically offers equal protections for threatened and endangered species, and to narrow the definition of "foreseeable future" — since that's when a species must be likely to face danger of extinction if it's going to be granted threatened status, per the ESA.